jillnagya/Ada/JNAresume.md

 #### Intern - [Densho: The Japanese American Legacy Project](http://www.densho.org)
 ##### Mar 2013 - Apr 2013

-Helping to sustain such an important cultural project was personally fulfilling, and the experience I gained in creating metadata according to a controlled vocabulary and cataloging scanned images of very personal documents and photographs intensified my belief in quality digitizing, accurate cataloging, and increased accessibility of images as critical to community, commemoration, and cultural knowledge.

 * Digitally processed and cleaned up thousands of scanned images of journal pages written in Japanese between the 1930s and the 1970s
 * Cataloged documents, diaries, and family photo album images for addition to Densho’s online repository, attributing appropriate metadata according to a controlled vocabulary